craibo/ha_strava/info.md

 Custom Component to integrate Activity Data from Strava into Home Assistant.

+This is a fork from @madmic1314 <https://github.com/madmic1314/ha_strava> after they abandoned the project.
-Originally forked from Codingcyclist <https://github.com/codingcyclist/ha_strava> in an attempt to keep the integration alive - I take no credit for his hard work.
-I'm not a coder and the best you'll get from me is copy + paste, but happy to accept contributions and help from the community.
+Originally forked from @codingcyclist <https://github.com/codingcyclist/ha_strava>.
+I take no credit for thier hard work and am happy to accept contributions and help from the community.

 ## Features
 * Gives you access to statistics for **up to 10 of your most recent activities** in Strava.